Jaegg3rNat/NonLocalShear/README.md

 The base output of the code without any modification is a figure showing the Spatial Pattern Distribution.
 This figure is refreshed every 2000 time steps.

-Like the example below:
+The example bellow is the typical output image of the standard code:

 <img src="Vegetation/Figures/fig  0.png" alt="Example Output" width="600"/>

-If you want to save the data, you should uncomment the final lines of the code and choose if you want to save the field distribution or only the Density time series.
+If you want to save the data to perform any further analysis, you should uncomment the final lines of the code and choose if you want to save the field distribution or only the Density time series.
+Adjust correctly after how many time step you want to save the data

 The left side shows the spatial distribution, while the right side shows the Integral of Density /L^2 x Time plot